sashirestela/slimvalidator/README.md

     ```

 ### @Range
-- **Description**: Checks that a value is within a closed range.
+- **Description**: Checks that a numeric value is within a closed range.
 - **Applies to**: Fields of any numeric type.
+- **Exceptions**:
+    - When neither min nor max are set.
+    - When min is not less than max.
+    - When the value is of an unexpected type, unless isVariableType is true.
 - **Parameters**:
     - _min_: The lowest value of the range.
-By default is Double.MAX_VALUE.
+By default is -Double.MAX_VALUE.
     - _max_: The greatest value of the range.
 By default is Double.MAX_VALUE.
+    - _isVariableType_: Whether the field type is variable.
+The default value is false.
 - **Error messages**:
     - If _min_ was set and the value is lower:
         - _must be at least {min}._